 Sure, superheroes may, like their villainous counterparts, often do the wrong thing for what they perceive to be the right reasons, and they are just as often hunted by assorted law enforcement agencies as are their own dangerous prey – from Batman to The Punisher to Deadpool (only one of whom is usually depicted with actual superpowers, by the by), these heroes can be, and are, just as easily painted as villains.
 But despite their often dubious methods, each would without hesitation lay down their lives to Do the Right Thing; it’s doubtful the same could be said of any incarnation of The Joker, or Jigsaw, or… who the hell is Deadpool’s archenemy, anyway?
 T-Ray?
 He has so many.

-The simple fact is, a superhero – however reluctantly – feels he must save the world, while a supervillain merely wants to take it over, and then make it over in his own image.
+The simple fact is, a superhero – however reluctantly – feels he or she must save the world, while a supervillain merely wants to take it over, and then make it over in his or her own image.
 As Dr. Horrible put it so concisely: “The world is a mess, and I just need to… rule it.”
 That is very much at the core of the supervillain credo.
 The difference between Professor X and Magneto is not in their ideas – they both want mutants to be safe and accepted by the population at large – but in how they choose to achieve their ends.
 The one campaigns for slow, steady change, ultimately bringing mutant and human together as one, with the strong protecting the weak for the good of all; the other wants to assert his own dominion, sure that mutants are a superior species and should therefore take their rightful place as humanity’s lords and masters.

 When Superman collected up all the planet’s nuclear weapons and sent them into the sun in Superman IV: The Quest for Peace, it was an act of villainy, because not only did it give Lex Luthor the opportunity to – somewhat farfetchedly – make his own super being to do battle with poor Supes, but it took away humanity’s right to make our own mistakes, imposing his Kryptonian will on ours just because he could.
 When, at the end of the movie, he realized that universal nuclear disarmament was a matter to be decided by nations and not by one man, he was returned to his superhero status.
 A superhero can make mistakes, but he acknowledges them, learns from them, is humbled by them—and often dwells on them ad infinitum until we’re all ready to scream at them: “Dude, okay, you got your uncle killed, like fifty years ago, get over it.”
 A superhero will blame himself; a supervillain will blame everyone else.
 Another key difference.